Raising or extending your Brisbane property – Which should you choose? [Updated November 2023]Renovations, Tips and Advice

 A professional will be able to provide you with advice and can give some ideas of working with any limitations.
 These professionals include Architects, Town Planners, Surveyors, Engineers, and Builders experienced in raising/extending homes.

 When it comes to raising your home, you’re looking at a much higher cost compared to building an extension.
 This is due to any excavations, retaining walls, supports, and scaffolding needed during the raising of the home.
-If you are considering removing a house to your property, lifting and building underneath you should consider the costs associated.
-If you’ve chosen an old home that needs a lot of renovation work (e.g. a Queenslander) the costs could be far more than building an entirely new house in the style you like.
+If you’ve chosen an old home that needs a lot of renovation work (e.g. a Queenslander) the costs could be far more than just building an entirely new house in the style you like.

-If you’re worried about overcapitalising on your renovations, or that your budget won’t allow for raising the home, consider the surrounding views.
-If there are views, then raising the house will increase the value of your property and will, in return, far outweigh the costs.
+If you’re worried about overcapitalising on your renovations, or concerned that your budget won’t allow for raising the home, consider the surrounding views.
+If there are views, then raising the house will increase the value of your property and will provide yields that far outweigh the costs!
 Otherwise, if there is nothing special beyond your back fence, then extending your home could be the better option for your home and your budget.

-The last factor you should consider when thinking of raising or extending your home is your lifestyle needs and wants.
-Raising or extending your home provides an opportunity to create open plan living spaces that flow smoothly between the indoors/outdoors with a connection to the elements.
-Lifting the house will also enable more light to enter the home and allow existing gardens to remain (reducing landscape costs).
+The last factor you should keep in mind when you’re thinking of raising or extending your home is your lifestyle needs and wants.
+Raising or extending your home provides an opportunity to create open plan living spaces that flow smoothly between the indoors/outdoors, with a connection to the elements.
+Lifting the house will also enable more light to enter the home, and allow existing gardens to remain (reducing landscape costs).

 Raising or Extending?

-Once you have evaluated the costs against your budget, the size of the land, your existing house and any limitations, the potential disruptions to your life and your lifestyle needs, you should have an understanding of which option would be best for you moving forward.
-If you are still unable to come to a decision, our pre-design services can help direct you, and our architectural design process can ensure the following design will match your budget and lifestyle.
+Once you have evaluated the costs against your budget, the size of the land, any limitations of your existing house, the potential disruptions to your life, and your lifestyle needs – you should have an understanding of which option would be best for you moving forward!